AhmedGebreel74/Chatroom/README.md

 If the connection breaks during a session, the client also stops safely instead of crashing.

 6. Improvements (Optional)
-This project can be extended easily to include:
+This project can beE extended easily to include:

 Saving messages to a file or database.